Bots, Disinformation, and the First Trump Impeachment: Introduction

 \section{Introduction}

 On December 18, 2019, the United States House of Representatives voted to approve articles of impeachment against President Donald Trump.
 The resulting trial in the Senate concluded on February 5, 2020 when the Senate voted to acquit the president.
-During this period, online social media platforms became a battlefield for information warfare between supporters and opponents of the president \citep{roose2019brace}.
+During this period, online social media platforms became a battlefield for information warfare between supporters and opponents of the president \cite{roose2019brace}.

 While much of the activity originated from users engaging in genuine political debate, a significant proportion came from accounts known as \emph{bots}.
+Social bots are automated social media accounts programmed to share certain content and interact with other users \cite{ferrara2016rise}.
+Different kinds of bots are programmed for different purposes, including traditional spam bots which aggregate news content or distribute links \cite{ferrara2016rise}, financial bots which advertise commercial products or attempt to influence financial markets \cite{ferrara2016rise}, ``astroturf'' bots which promote political figures and their policies \cite{ferrara2016rise, sayyadiharikandeh2020detection}, and fake follower accounts used for inflating a user's follower network \cite{ferrara2016rise}.

-Bots are automated social media accounts programmed to share certain content and interact with other users.
-Due to their automation, bots have the potential to manipulate social media discussions \citep{shao2018lowcred, ferrara2016rise, varol2017bots}.
-The use of bots to spread targeted political messages online, known as computational propaganda \citep{woolley2018computational}, has been growing in recent years.
-Studies have chronicled efforts by bots to manipulate online discussions surrounding U.S. elections and political events since 2016 \citep{ref:russianbots,shane2017fake,guilbeault2016twitter,byrnes2016bot, ferrara2017disinformation, bessi2016social,ferrara2020characterizing}.
+Due to their automation, social bots have the potential to manipulate social media discussions \cite{shao2018spread,ferrara2016rise,varol2017bots}.
+The use of bots to spread targeted political messages online, known as computational propaganda \cite{woolley2018computational}, has been growing in recent years.
+Studies have chronicled efforts by bots to manipulate online discussions surrounding U.S. elections and political events since 2016 \cite{russianbots,shane2017fake,guilbeault2016twitter,byrnes2016bot, ferrara2017disinformation, bessi2016social,ferrara2020characterizing}.